Board Term: Jan. 1, 2017 - Jan. 1, 2021

 In 2005, Bahorich became the campaign manager for Dan Patrick during his first run for a state senate seat.
 She subsequently worked as the district director, campaign treasurer, and communications director for Sen. Patrick.
 Bahorich was named the Senate District 7 Volunteer of the Year in 2007.
 She also served as the 2010 Harris County Republican primary director, assigning polling locations and assembling election personnel for 885 precincts for primary and runoff elections.

-An active community volunteer, Bahorich served as a member of the West Houston P-16 Council; graduated from the Leadership Houston program; served as president of the Daughters of Liberty Republican Women; and as a member of the pastor’s council at Houston Vineyard Church.
+An active community volunteer, Bahorich is a member of the American Leadership Forum-Houston, Education Class 43 and Conservative Leaders of America.
+She was the recipient of the League of United American Citizens (LULAC) State Director's Leadership Medal in February 2017.
+She has served as a member of the West Houston P-16 Council; graduated from the Leadership Houston program; served as president of the Daughters of Liberty Republican Women; and as a member of the pastor’s council at Houston Vineyard Church.

-Bahorich and her husband have three sons and five grandchildren.
+Bahorich and her husband have three sons and six grandchildren.

 As the District 6 representative, Bahorich represents part of Harris County.